kaustubh-sadekar/VirtualCam/README.md

 `python3 GUI.py`

 ## Code files
-`GUI.py` is the file for GUI to play with camera parameters `vcam.py` contains two classes used in the backend of the GUI. class `vcam` is the virtual camera class and class `meshGen` is for generating different types of mesh which forms the plane in 3D.
-Presently simple planar grid and a convex shaped grid is defined.
+`GUI.py` is the file for GUI to play with camera parameters.